 Five faculty members join Idaho State University School of Nursing in Meridian and Pocatello

 Bledsoe has more than 35 years of nursing experience in acute care and skilled nursing facilities.
-Her background includes development of bedside nurse researchers and implementation of evidence-based practice in nursing care.
+Her background includes development of bedside nurse researchers and implementation of evidence-based practice into nursing care.

-A former chair of the Idaho Nurses Association Education Committee, Bledsoe graduated from Idaho State University and completed her nursing doctorate at University of Utah.
+A former chair of the Idaho Nurses Association Education Committee, she graduated from Idaho State University and completed her nursing doctorate at University of Utah.

 Jewell has more than 10 years of nursing experience, including emergency, wound and intensive care.
 He holds a Master of Science degree in nursing from Grand Canyon University and is working on his nursing doctorate.
 He is a member of the American Assembly of Men in Nursing.

 Omotowa’s areas of interest include teaching, simulation, public health and geriatric nursing.
 She has five years of staff nurse experience on medical surgical units at the Eastern Idaho Regional Medical Center in Idaho Falls and has taught government at the Bishop Smith Memorial College in Nigeria.